decentraland/documentation/content/creator/wearables-and-emotes/manage-collections/uploading-smart-wearables.md

 ### Category

 Wearables are organized into different categories, depending on what part of an avatar they modify.
-Select the appropriate category for your item.
+In this step, you must select the appropriate item category.

 <img src="/images/wearables-and-emotes/uploading-smart-wearables/04_category.png" width="400"/>